 Configuration for standalone mode

 If you're running Pulsar in standalone mode, the same configurable parameters are available but in the

 If you'd like to enable only non-persistent topics in a broker, you can set the

 enablePersistentTopics parameter to

 enableNonPersistentTopics parameter to

-Managing with cli
+Manage with cli

 Non-persistent topics can be managed using the

 pulsar-admin non-persistent command-line interface.
-With that interface you can perform actions like create a partitioned non-persistent topic, get stats for a non-persistent topic, list non-persistent topics under a namespace, and more.
+With that interface, you can perform actions like create a partitioned non-persistent topic, get stats for a non-persistent topic, list non-persistent topics under a namespace, and more.

-Using with Pulsar clients
+Use with Pulsar clients